 The route was first used to transport goods such as gunpowder, corn, wood, and flour to London, and to bring back coal for manufacturing gunpowder.
 In 1760 the canal network was extended another 4 miles to Godalming, with 4 locks dealing with elevation changes.
-The route was later linked to the Basingstone Canal and to the Wey and Arun Junction Canal when it opened in 1813.
-The Dapdune Wharf at Gulldford was a centre for bat repair, and was subsequently converted by the National Trust to a visitor centre and museum.
+The route was later linked to the Basingstoke Canal and to the Wey and Arun Junction Canal when it opened in 1813.
+The Dapdune Wharf at Guildford was a centre for boat repair and was subsequently converted by the National Trust to a visitor centre and museum.

 The visitor centre has exhibits on the history of the Wey Navigation.
 You can see where the massive Wey barges were constructed, and explore two of the only 3 remaining Wey barges in existence.
 A barge named Reliance is in permanent dry dock, and can be explored by visitors, while the other, dubbed Perseverance, is moored in the water and awaits restoration.

 The Reliance has had a hard life; she was built in 1932 and worked carrying goods between Guildford and London docks until 1968 when she ran into Canon street Bridge in London and sank.
-The boat was abandoned, and only discovered 21 years later at Leigh-on-Sea in Essex.
-Restoration took 6 months, but now the Reliance is back at Dapdune, and gives visitors a glimpse into what life was like on the canal in the early and mid 20th century.
+The boat was abandoned and only discovered 21 years later at Leigh-on-Sea in Essex.
+The restoration took 6 months, but now the Reliance is back at Dapdune and gives visitors a glimpse into what life was like on the canal in the early and mid 20th century.

 The visitor centre tells the story of the people who built the boats, kept the locks, and used the Navigation to send and receive goods.
 Visitors can take a horse-drawn boat trip, and hire boats for themselves.